 For the SeaVees Racquet Club sneaker, it was the mid-century contemporary refinement of the Palm Springs Racquet Club that inspired the design of the shoe.
 Flaunting a minimalistic look with its sophisticated one-piece circular vamp with an unembellished edged suede, and a complementary off-white ribbed calendar outsole to finished the whole look.

-The sneaker is available in various colorway choices to provide buyers with a variety of options in picking a pair of their choice.
+The Racquet Club is among the SeaVees sneakers that are available in various colorway choices to provide buyers with a variety of options in picking a pair of their choice.

 SeaVees Racquet Club Style

 Simplicity is one of the things that rule out from the design of the SeaVees Racquet Club.
 The minimal design of the silhouette brings out its fashion-forward appeal as it also offers versatility in style.
 It delivers elegance and sophistication that adds a sense of formality to the wearer’s style.

 The low-top sneaker blends in any occasion from a casual day on a beach or a fun weekend with the family on a little road trip or an out of town trip, to a semi-formal lunch meeting with clients.

 Skinny jeans, fitted jeans, or shorts can be a perfect match for the SeaVees Racquet Club along with an appropriate top.

 The SeaVees Racquet Club sneaker features a punched eyelets and slim waxed cotton laces for its lace-up closure front that offers the wearer the opportunity to lock the shoe in a comfortable fit.
 The low-top sneaker is in medium width and offered in men’s sizing.
 Sizes available are from 7 US to 13 US.
 Women must reduce 1.5 in size when purchasing a pair of the SeaVees Racquet Club.